 The talent at Centrica is supplemented by partnerships with tech giants such as Microsoft and acquisitions of sector innovators.

-Centrica recently acquired Panoramic Power, an Israeli company that produces sensors that transmits real-time data from appliances; Neas Energy, a Danish energy management firm; and Restore, a Belgian demand response aggregator that gets businesses to commit to reduce power usage and then sells the reduction they secure to the network operator, taking a cut of the revenue.
+Centrica recently acquired Panoramic Power, an Israeli company that produces sensors that transmit real-time data from appliances; Neas Energy, a Danish energy management firm; and Restore, a Belgian demand response aggregator that gets businesses to commit to reduce power usage and then sells the reduction they secure to the network operator, taking a cut of the revenue.

 The next technology that Young predicts will have a transformative effect on the Centrica business is cognitive assistants.